AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 2.md

 ---
 # Rooting depth
 Now also link to absolute storage, and therefore rooting depth.
-This is highly variable and uncertain, and difficult to
+This is highly variable and uncertain, and difficult to measure.
+Therefore this is often a tuning paramater.
+Usually taken in range of 50-100 cm

+Usually 150mm evaporation available more than precipitation for evaporation.
+Afterwards, soil moisture becomes limiting. taken as difiference between field capcacity, and critical moisture content times rooting depth

+---
+# Paper for today
+One of first papers to analyse longer time-series soil moisture.

+Uses same formulas for drainage and ET and above, and considers these two separate.

+Together, they describe how much water is 'lost'  from the system.
+This is the loss-functioon .
+Total loss per day given a typical soil profile per level of soil moisture.

+In a wet climate, soils will be at field capacity, because that's where they like to be.